Encanto: Future

-Jared Bush and Charise Castro Smith have expressed that they are open to a potential Disney+ series.
-Bush said he would be happy to see a show about any member of the family, and Castro Smith shared that Miranda was very interested in creating a show about Dolores.
-Disney CEO Bob Chapek described Encanto as the company's latest franchise during a February 2022 earnings call.
+Jared Bush and Charise Castro Smith said they are open to a potential Disney+ series.
+Bush stated he would be happy to see a show about any member of the family, and Castro Smith shared that Miranda was very interested in creating a show about Dolores.
+Then–Disney CEO Bob Chapek described Encanto as the company's latest franchise during a February 2022 earnings call.
+However, Miranda revealed in December 2024, three years after the film's release: "We haven't talked about any Encanto sequels".